 There is inherent uncertainty in the calculated transfers to and from HWP.
-To reduce inherent uncertainty, the following steps were taken with the data.
+To reduce inherent uncertainty, the following steps were taken with the data:

-- Woodlands forest inventory to determine the tree species distribution. - Regionally based and published tree density factors by species. - Published product end use half-life factors, rather than average factors. - Published end use of solid wood products in the United States.
+- Established a Woodlands forest inventory to determine the tree species distribution; - Established a regionally based and published tree density factors by species; - Published product end use half-life factors, rather than average factors; - Published end use of solid wood products in the United States.

-A summary of the uncertainty analysis is presented (previous page) in Figure 6.
-Error bars represent 95 per cent confidence interval of the total uncertainty that ranges from -685,979 tonnes of transfer to -1,389,656 tonnes of transfer.
+A summary of the uncertainty analysis is presented below in Figure 6.
+Error bars represent the 95 per cent confidence interval of the total uncertainty that ranges from -752,676 tonnes of transfer to -1.460.428 tonnes of transfer.